irliao/learn/README.md

 # Learn-SWE

-Work I put into learning various Software Engineering (SWE) topics
+Resouces I used to learn and practice various topics in software engineering.

+Please feel free to create an issue on GitHub for any question or concern.